 - Our Global Gag Rule timeline documents the legislative battles around the reinstatement and rescinding of the Gag Rule with every new administration.

 - Access Denied was a project PAI led to document the effects of the Global Gag Rule in the countries it effected most.
-You can find country-specific reports here, and you can watch the Access Denied documentary here.
+You can watch the Access Denied documentary here.

 - Our policy brief explains how the Global Gag Rule undermines U.S. foreign policy and harms women’s health.